GE Wants Your Medical Records — on the Internet

 Not a lot.
 Simply be aware that this is coming down the pipe, and stay tuned as we find out more about it.

 Is Cyber Crime Putting Your Health at Risk?
-Last month a California hospital was the victim of "ransomware."
-You probably know ...
+The big news this past week was about a type of malicious computer program called ...
 READ MORE